christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.4 =
+* Fixed: Issue with book with future publication date not showing date on book page

 = 4.1.3 =
 * Fixed: Previous update erroneously removed Publisher as an option in book grids
 * Fixed: Check for object_id in menu object just in case of odd theme or plugin conflicting?